 The 2008 recession hit businesses hard.
 To save money, many of our suppliers cut corners in the production process.
 This created an ethical dilemma for our own business.
 It didn’t make sense to us to sell inferior products at the same price point as before.
 This kind of behavior isn’t fair to customers.

 The natural solution to this problem was to start developing our own product line, bypassing the middle man.
-This way, we could insure that our products were made to our exact specifications, the materials were of the utmost quality, and the prices could remain competitive because we were no longer dependent on suppliers.
+Alone, we can insure products meet our exact specifications.
+Materials are of the utmost quality.
+Prices become more competitive because we were no longer dependent upon suppliers.

 We Started with Wool

 If you’re at all acquainted with the 45th Street Bedding line, you know we love wool products, and for good reason!
 Wool is an excellent bedding ingredient: It’s naturally moisture wicking, which means it keeps you cool, comfortable, and dry throughout the night.
 No sticking your leg out from under the covers in a feeble attempt for temperature control.
 In fact, we love wool so much that our first products in the 45th Street line were the Minnesota Wool Topper and the Minnesota Wool Comforter.

 Happy with our wool endeavors, it became time to tackle mattresses.
 In 2012 we received our first shipment of botanical latex mattresses from our producing and manufacturing plant in Vietnam.
 One year later, we officially trademarked the modified Dunlop Process we use to create these durable, comfortable, environmentally friendly products.
 We call this process Botanicore™.
 Of course, we only use natural rubber harvested from rubber trees in this process.
 No synthetic foam.
 Not now, not ever.
 So, how does our production process differ, you may ask?